 Affordable Toledo health insurance can be purchased directly from our website.
 We represent all of the primary Ohio carriers and help you instantly compare online quotes and apply for the best options.
 If you need business, individual, or family medical coverage in Lucas county or the surrounding area, we find the best solutions at rates you can afford.
 Senior medical benefits are available for persons that have reached age 65 and are eligible for Medicare.

-Rates in the Toledo area are often lower than other parts of Ohio, such as Cleveland or Akron.
+Rates in the Toledo area are often lower than other parts of Ohio, such as Cleveland, Canton, or Akron.
 Possible reasons are more competitive physician charges, lower facility and hospital semi-private room charges and favorable medical malpractice premiums.
 And perhaps, residents are just healthier!

 For the last 10 years, the lowest rates have been traditionally been in the Columbus and Dayton areas, although the gap is getting smaller.
-When the State Health Exchange is available in 2014, you may notice a smaller variance in prices from one area of the state to another.
-And of course, no applicant can be denied for pre-existing conditions and federal tax assistance will aid many low-income earners.
+When Marketplace coverage became available in 2014, subsidized plans helped reduce premiums and added many comprehensive benefits, including maternity, mental illness, and pediatric dental.
+And of course, no applicant could be denied for pre-existing conditions.
+Under President Trump's plans, pre-existing conditions will continue to be covered.

 Get Personalized Quotes That Match Your Specific Needs

 We also help you customize your coverage by listening to what you feel is most important, and then finding the policies that best fit your situation.
 By increasing your deductible, often, the premium reduces by hundreds of dollars per year.
 Also, by raising copays on office visits or selecting plans that offer steep network discounts, rates can substantially reduce.